JulianKahnert/blog/Content/about/index.md

 And now I should say something about me ...
 I guess 🤓 ...
 I'm interested in podcasts, music, cooking and of course programming.

-Most of my projects can be found an [GitHub](https://github.com/JulianKahnert).
+Most of my projects can be found on [GitHub](https://github.com/JulianKahnert).
 Currently [Swift](https://swift.org) is my first choice! 🤓

-In the last years I also started using Kubernetes, Helm and some the other nice little helpers in the DevOps corner of GitHub.
+In the last years I also started using Kubernetes, Helm and some of the other nice little helpers in the DevOps corner of GitHub.

 In my spare time I develop [PDF Archiver](http://ios.pdf-archiver.io).
 An iOS & macOS App that helps you to scan 🔎 and organize 🗃 your documents.